btyuhas/DC-Census-Explorer/README.md

 # DC-Census-Explorer
 https://yuhas.shinyapps.io/Census/
-Please be patient with app, the resources to host it for free are extremely limited.
+Please be patient with app the free hosting resources are extremely limited.
+You may occasionaly run into an error, it's almost certainly due to missing data on the census API

 *app.R: code for the shiny app
 *vars.csv: some selected sample variables